sapbrussels/intelligenthighway_physicalmodel/src/README.md

 In the first thread we turn an LED on when the sensors is activated, and the second one drives the motors.

-The library used are the following :
+The libraries used are the following :

 * pt.h ( for protothreading )
 * stepper.h ( for the motors )